eoncarlyle/learning-rust/README.md

 ## Prompt snippets

 > Provide minimal code examples: I want to understand this concept, don't hesitate to ask me questions or probe to build my understanding.
 I'd like to work through this problem on my own first.
+For context, I am a software engineer with a few years of experience, but I am learning Rust and going through the 'Little Book of Semaphores' for the first time.
 Could you just give me high-level guidance or confirm my understanding without showing specific code implementations?
 After I've had a chance to solve it myself, I'll share my solution

 ## `121e445`